Breast abscess: Introduction

 Breast abscess: Treatments

 The first step in treating breast abscesses is preventing their occurrence.
 Prevention includes maintaining good personal hygiene with frequent hand washing and washing the body with soap and water.
-It is important that women who are breastfeeding clean their nipples before and after each breastfeeding session and to promptly report any symptoms of mastitis or breast abscess to their ...more treatments »
+It is important that women who are breastfeeding clean their nipples before and after each breastfeeding session and to promptly report any symptoms of mastitis or breast ...more treatments »

 Breast abscess: Misdiagnosis